-According to publicly available data from 2019 home sales, homes that haven’t had updates to kitchens, bathrooms, appliances, and flooring within ten years of listing on the MLS will sell for 17% less than comparable houses that have been recently updated.
-For example:
+According to publicly available data from 2019 home sales, homes that haven’t had updates to kitchens, bathrooms, appliances, and flooring within ten years of listing on the MLS will sell for 17% less than comparable houses that have been recently updated .

 Next, look at the inspection.
 Are there items that a buyer would need to have fixed before moving in?
 Buyers will often require that the seller reduce their price to accommodate the costs associated with these repairs.
-For example, if the roof needs to be replaced, or there’s a foundation issue, you’ll likely need to be prepared to come down another 1-2% from that realistic price.
+For example, if the roof needs to be replaced, or there’s a foundation issue, you’ll likely need to come down another 1-2% from that realistic price to sell your house.

 3. Calculate transaction costs.

 When you sell on the market through the traditional sales process with an agent, you are likely giving up between 7% – 9% of the sale price to pay commissions to your agent and the closing costs, which are paid to the companies handling all the finances (escrow) and paperwork (titles).

 Consider the out of pocket costs of owning the house while waiting to find a buyer and sell it.
 These holding costs include mortgage, taxes, utilities, and any other monthly fees you owe such as solar panel bill, HOA fees, and maintenance costs you pay before you sell the house.
 The average time to sell a house in California is about 60 days.